 EVgo to Install Electric Car Chargers at Chevron Gas Stations Throughout California

-Finally, a place where drivers of gasoline, diesel, and electric cars can be
+Finally, a place where drivers of gasoline, diesel, and electric cars can be happy together.

 A major benefit of driving an electric car is avoiding gas stations, but California drivers will soon be making a beeline for them.
 That's because EVgo, one of the largest operators of electric car charging stations in the United States, is installing charging stations at Chevron gas stations.